guifengwei/ChromHMM_mESC_mm10/README.md

 ![chromhmm12states](https://user-images.githubusercontent.com/1979180/28782415-f13ad6bc-7604-11e7-815e-5d19ee39d54e.jpg)

 ##### Application:
-There are many poteinal applications with the Chromatin States Map.
+There are many potential applications with the Chromatin States Map.

 1. Annotate your ChIP-seq data to characterize which cis-elements in the mESC genome it prefer to occupy.
 You can use the command line with specified parameters.